successible/document-that/README.md

 - Run `npm dev` in the cloned folder to start the client and the server.

   - The client is located at `http://localhost:3050`
-  - The server is located at `http://localhost:3001`
+  - The server is located at `http://localhost:3001`.

+> Note: This server is only required for development to bypass CORS for GitHub.com

 If you want to see what Document That looks on a mobile device or share it with a friend, do this: